 If you are looking for the best murtabak in Singapore, you come to one place, Singapore Zam Zam.
-For over 100 years, this Indian-Muslim restaurant has been serving time-tested dishes such as nasi briyani, fish head curry, and murtabak.
+For over 100 years, this Indian-Muslim restaurant has been serving time-tested dishes.
+This includes nasi briyani, fish head curry, and murtabak.

 So what is murtabak?
-Murtabak is made by stuffing thin sheets of dough with minced meat, eggs, and vegetables.
+To make murtabak, you stuff thin sheets of dough with minced meat, eggs, and vegetables.
 The dough is then wrapped up and fried in oil until crispy on the outside and steaming hot on the inside.
 You can think of murtabak as a pancake or quesadilla without the cheese.

-Originally an Arab dish, murtabak has become a popular street food in Southeast Asia, especially Singapore.
+Once an Arab dish, murtabak today is a popular street food in Southeast Asia, especially Singapore.

-Singapore Zam Zam is located directly across the street from Sultan Mosque (Masjid Sultan), not far from Bugis MRT station.
-This colorful neighborhood is known as Kampong Glam.
+Singapore Zam Zam is located across the street from Sultan Mosque (Masjid Sultan) in the colorful neighborhood of Kampong Glam.
+Also nearby is the Bugis MRT station.

-If you have time, I highly recommend wandering the streets surrounding the mosque where you will find restaurants, cafes, shop houses, art galleries, coffee shops, bakeries, textile shops, and more.
+If you have the time, I recommend wandering the streets surrounding the mosque.
+Here you will find restaurants, cafes, shop houses, art galleries, coffee shops, bakeries, textile shops, and more.

 Singapore Zam Zam was separated into two levels.
-The kitchen, along with a smaller dining area, was located on the bottom level.
+On the bottom level was the kitchen and a small dining area.
 On the second level was a larger dining room.
 The upstairs dining room was air-conditioned, a lifesaver on those hot and humid days.

-Pink tables were scattered around both dining rooms wherever there was enough space.
-The walls were just as cluttered.
-Every square foot of the white walls were covered with paintings, photos, and menus.
+Scattered around both cluttered dining rooms were pink tables.
+The walls were just as cluttered, covered with paintings, photos, and menus.

 If you’re looking for a quiet dining experience, then Singapore Zam Zam might not be the place for you.
-The restaurant was vibrant, hot, and noisy with the sounds of the kitchen and ceiling fans blasting away.
-An endless stream of workers in blue and orange shirts were running around taking orders and delivering food.
+The restaurant was vibrant, hot, and noisy.
+What stuck out with me were the sounds of the kitchen and the ceiling fans blasting away.
+An endless stream of workers, in blue and orange shirts, were running around, taking orders, and delivering food.

 Plan on visiting during lunch or dinner?
-Be prepared to wait and share a table with others, especially if you are dining alone.
+Prepare to wait for a table.
+And, you may have to share a table with others, especially if you are dining alone.

 Singapore Zam Zam Menu

-The menu at Singapore Zam Zam featured a variety of Indian and Muslim foods including murtabak, nasi briyani, fish head curry, and other traditional Singaporean dishes.
+The menu at Singapore Zam Zam featured a variety of Indian and Muslim dishes.
+This included murtabak, nasi briyani, fish head curry, and other traditional Singaporean dishes.

 Singapore Zam Zam is famous for their murtabak.
-This is what you want.
+This is what you want to order if it is your first time.
 For meat, you could choose from beef, chicken, deer (rusa), mutton (lamb), or sardine.
 Each murtabak came in a variety of sizes.